-Just as the Competition Act prevents the Bureau from disclosing information, the Bureau's immunity and leniency programmes both prohibit applicants from disclosing the facts of their application for immunity or leniency without the Bureau's consent.
-If a private party launches a civil conspiracy proceeding, the Competition Bureau will only disclose evidence in response to a court order and will, as is the case with search warrants, attempt to protect the confidentiality of the information by seeking sealing orders.
+Just as the Competition Act prevents the Bureau from disclosing information, the Bureau's immunity and leniency programmes prohibit applicants that have applied for immunity or leniency without the Bureau's consent.

+Private litigants can obtain evidence collected by the Competition Bureau, but they must seek a court order in order to do so.